 - Does your baby show a blotchy rash around the perianal area?

-40 or more: If you answered “yes” to more than forty items, you may be at high risk for parasites.
+40 or more: If you answered "yes" to more than forty items, you may be at high risk for unwanted organisms.

-30 or more: If you answered “yes” to more than thirty items, you may be at moderate risk for parasites.
+30 or more: If you answered "yes" to more than thirty items, you may be at moderate risk for unwanted organisms.

 20 or more: If you answered "yes" to more than twenty items, you may be at risk.

-Some wonder why they should even care about parasitic infections, especially when they aren’t suffering from any major health issues.
-Remember, parasites rob your body of precious nutrients and can even begin eating their hosts over time.
+Some wonder why they should even care about unwanted organism infections, especially when they aren't suffering from any major health issues.
+Remember, unwanted organisms rob your body of precious nutrients and can even begin eating their hosts over time.
 Plus they definitely play a role in what you crave, what you consume and how well your body is able to function.

 If your score was over 35 please consider taking a moment to book a telephone session with me so we can discuss your specific observations and get you on the path to improved wellness.
 Don't let parasites rob your body and destroy all the wellness work you are setting out to do.

 Take the first steps toward better health and mental clarity today by booking a consultation today!